The Importance of a Culture Transformation

-To successfully change your culture, you not only have to change the behaviours and values of the current leaders, but you also need to change the organisational legacy of past leaders (the values and beliefs embedded in the organisation’s policies, systems and structures.)
+To successfully change your culture, you not only have to change the behaviors and values of the current leaders, but you also need to change the organizational legacy of past leaders (the values and beliefs embedded in the organization’s policies, systems, and structures.)

-To transform the culture in your organisation, you will need to make changes at two major levels: at the level of the company as a whole; and at the level of teams, units and departments.
-This will be done by working with leaders in the various units to reduce the level of entropy (culture-driven fear) that is in the organisation.
+To transform the culture in your organization, you will need to make changes at two major levels: at the level of the company as a whole; and at the level of teams, units and departments.
+This will be done by working with leaders in the various units to reduce the level of cultural entropy (dysfunction) that is in the organization.

 Major Steps Involved in Cultural Transformation

 Every business has a culture.
 Sometimes it is well defined and promoted.
 Sometimes it just developed, unintentionally, overtime.
 Other times, it is the result of a combination of different cultures.
 Either way, every cultural transformation begins with something.